mmituta/mailgun_excercise/README.md

 `export DEFAULT_REGION={default region}`

-## Lambda
+## Manual deploy
-To deploy the lambda manually, without the use of terraform.
-The following configuration needs to be present (terraform creates it automatically):
+To deploy the lambda manually, without the use of terraform, the following configuration needs to be present (terraform creates it automatically):
 ### Environmental variables:
 * `AWS_ACCOUNT_ID`
 * `MAILGUN_SIGN_KEY`